FLL Registration System:

-When you register through the Team Information Management System (TIMS) , you must adhere to the FIRST Youth Protection Policy (YPP).
+When you register, you must adhere to the FIRST Youth Protection Policy (YPP).
 This set of standards is used to ensure the safety and well being of all children who participate in FIRST programs.
-A background check is necessary for anyone who works or volunteers with youth, even if you are already background checked through our employer.
+A background check is necessary for anyone who works or volunteers with youth, even if you are already background checked through your employer or another organization.

 FLL Regional Qualifier System:

 How does the FLL regional qualifier system work in West Virginia?

 In 2017, there will be ten regional qualifying events.
 FIRST LEGO League teams may attend only one regional qualifier.
 The events will be held in Wheeling, Morgantown, Romney, Martinsburg, Bridgeport, Shepherdstown, Bluefield, Parkersburg, Charleston, Lewisburg, and Huntington.
 Teams that advance from the qualifier will be able to attend the State Tournament in Fairmont on Saturday December 2, 2017.

 How do I register for a regional qualifier?

 After completing team registration at firstinspires.org, your lead coaches will receive an email containing the link to the event registration form.
 Because this is a manual process, this email may take up to 72 hours to arrive.

 Who moves on from regional qualifiers to the state tournament?